Srijan67/wordplay-Infinity/README.md

-# wordplay-Infinity
+# Dad-Jokes-Chrome-Extension
-It's a chrome extension that displays new one-liner everytime you click it.
+You click on this google chrome extension to get a random Joke every time 😂